What’s the best way to store your ski gear over the summer?

 - Store your boots in a cool, dry place out of direct sunlight.
 Somewhere they won’t get damp and smelly or attract mice!

 At the end of the winter, your outerwear could end up looking a bit grubby from all that spring skiing.
 If you have Gore-Tex products or similar, dirt can clog the micro-pores and cause it to perform less effectively.
-Good thing there are a few simple steps you can take to make sure your ski clothes are in prime condition for next year!
+There are some simple steps you can take to make sure your ski clothes are in prime condition for next year!

 - Give them a wash with a small amount of mild liquid detergent.
 Powder detergents, fabric softeners and stain removers can damage the external waterproofing, so stay away from these!